Frequently Asked Questions

 Can I bring my student's siblings?

 You are welcome to bring the siblings of your student along if they would like to join you.
+The information offered will be tailored for the parent experience.

 What is the format for the day?